-3 Classic Hip Hop Albums You FINALLY Have Time to Listen to Properly, with Kevin Beacham (of Rhymesayers)
+3 Classic Hip Hop Albums, with Kevin Beacham (of Rhymesayers Entertainment)

-Kevin Beacham (AKA DJ Nikoless) has been involved in hip hop music for longer than many of today’s fans have walked upright.
-His deep knowledge about the art form’s origins and vivid curiosity about its future are apparent in just a few minutes’ discussion with him.
+Kevin Beacham (AKA DJ Nikoless) has been involved in hip-hop music for longer than many of today’s fans have walked upright.
+His deep knowledge about the art form’s origins and vivid curiosity about its future are apparent in just a few minutes of discussion with him.

 The Rise of Kevin Beacham

-Three Classics to Rule Them All (well, sort of)
+Three Rhymesayers Classics to Rule Them All (well, sort of)

-If there’s an upside to Coronavirus, it’s this: solitary long-form entertainment is the new normal, and you’ve probably never had this much of an excuse to listen to great hip hop records front to back.
-And while Beacham stresses that picking the ‘best’ hip hop albums is absolutely impossible for him, the following are three absolute stone cold classics, from three different generations, that will NOT steer your headphones wrong during this time of social distancing.
+If there’s an upside to staying home in this tough time, it’s this: solitary long-form entertainment is the new normal, and you’ve probably never had this much of an excuse to listen to great hip hop records front to back.
+And while Beacham stresses that picking the ‘best’ hip hop albums is absolutely impossible for him, the following are three absolute stone-cold classics, from three different generations, that will NOT steer your headphones wrong during this time of social distancing.
 And so, let’s begin…

 Wildstyle Original Soundtrack, Various Artists (1983)